Dave’s Killer Bread: Science on complex carbs, inflammation

 Incorporating nutrient-dense whole grains like those found in Dave’s bread nutrition profiles can influence several health conditions.

-Insulin Resistance and Type 2 Diabetes: Replacing refined grains with whole grains is strongly linked to a reduction in Type 2 diabetes risk.[4]
-The fiber content in DKB improves glycemic control compared to white bread.
-However, diabetic patients must account for the total carbohydrate load (22g per slice).
+Insulin Resistance and Type 2 Diabetes: Replacing refined grains with whole grains is linked to a reduction in type 2 diabetes risk in large observational datasets and meta-analyses.[4]
+The fiber content in DKB can improve post-meal glycemic response compared to white bread for many people.
+However, men with diabetes or prediabetes should still account for the total carbohydrate load (for example, about 22 g total carbs per slice for standard-sliced “21 Whole Grains and Seeds,” but check the label for your loaf).

-Cardiovascular Health: The seeds in Dave’s killer bread ingredients—flax, sesame, and sunflower—provide alpha-linolenic acid (ALA), a plant-based Omega-3 fatty acid.
-Regular consumption of whole grains and seeds is associated with lower cardiovascular mortality.[5]
+Cardiovascular Health: The seeds in Dave’s killer bread ingredients, including flax, sesame, and sunflower, provide alpha-linolenic acid (ALA), a plant-based omega-3 fatty acid.
+A 2019 series of systematic reviews and meta-analyses in The Lancet reported that higher intakes of dietary fiber and whole grains are associated with lower cardiovascular disease and mortality risk.[5]

 Celiac Disease and Non-Celiac Gluten Sensitivity: As noted, the high gluten content makes this unsuitable for these populations.
-Ingestion can cause villous atrophy (damage to the small intestine lining) in celiac patients or systemic inflammation in sensitive individuals.
+Ingestion can cause villous atrophy (damage to the small intestine lining) in celiac patients or trigger significant symptoms in people with non-celiac gluten sensitivity.

 Symptoms and signals